thumun/YokaiLand/README.md

 Final Project for EALC121

-How to run the game (on the computer - tutorial assuming you have a mac system)
+How to run the game (on the computer - tutorial assuming you have a mac system):

 download prototypeealc.py -- (please save to desktop)
 Open: Terminal